Tools and Resources That I Use

 It’s quite a challenge to manage everything!
 Especially since I have ADD and I can’t take Ritalin for medical reasons.
 This is where I rely on Clikcup.

-I’ve tried Trello, Toodledo, and Asana as well but Clickup gave me the best value for money.
-I do use the paid version for the premium features but I only started paying about a year into using the platform.
+I’ve tried Trello, Toodledo, and Asana as well, but Clickup gave me the best value for money.
+I do use the paid version for the premium features, but I only started paying about a year into using the platform.
 The free version of Clickup works very well.
 It’s robust and feature-rich.

 Read more: How I use Clickup to manage my web publishing business (inc. screenshots).